 Lay the right foundations for sustainable cities now

 70% of all emissions will come from cities.
 If we want to win the battle against climate change, we need to win the battle in the cities first.Dr.
 Roland Busch, Member of the Managing Board of Siemens AG

 It’s our role to be a leader in this battle against climate change – to show that it works, that there is a positive business case, that there are great opportunities for doing this.
-Our carbon neutral program is one good example.Jenny Bofinger-Schuster, Senior Vice President Sustainability & Cities, Siemens AG
+Our carbon neutral program is one good example.Jenny Bofinger-Schuster, Senior Vice President Sustainability & Corporate Responsibility, Siemens AG

 Carbon-neutral operations by 2030Siemens is one of the first major industrial companies aiming to achieve a worldwide net-zero carbon footprint by 2030.
 To reach this goal, we will invest some 100 million Euros in energy-efficiency projects at our production facilities and buildings until 2020.

 of the electricity consumption of our sites globally is covered by renewables